Get 10% off your first order: FAB10

 Registration

-The best place to start!
-What’s the point of repairing your trailer if, in the end, you will not be able to register it?
 If your registration has lapsed, you will need to get a trailer inspection before registration.
 The requirements will depend on where you reside.
 Contact your local authorities to get the low down.

-what is the State of the existing components?
+What is the State of the Existing Components?

 You must closely inspect a few significant parts of the trailer to determine the ‘worthiness’ of repair or replacement.